ropensci/ReLTER/README.md

 ------------------------------------------------------------------------

-The *get_site_info* function, with category = “RelateRes”, provides a list of related resources associated with a site within [DEIMS-SDR](https://deims.org/).
+The *get_site_info* function, with category = “RelateRes”, provides a list of related resources associated to a site within [DEIMS-SDR](https://deims.org/).

     #>  Found 1 records...
 Imported 1 records.
 Simplifying...